GoogleCloudPlatform/terraform-google-cloud-functions/ERRATA.md

 not the corresponding Google Cloud Functions constraints.

 #### Notes
 The Secure Web Proxy should only be available during the build process execution and it should be part of a defined deployment process that guarantees that the Secure Web Proxy will be enabled only during the time necessary for the Cloud Build builds execution instead of the whole time.
+The build process execution should be defined by the build team and not by the example.